ictorv/QR-Code/README.md

 ## Possible changes ⚡

 Some of the basic possible changes-
-1. Addition of command line for accepting
+1. Addition of command line for accepting link
 2. Conversion of svg to jpg file
 3. Input from user about name of generated file